thecodepixi/doctors_orders/client/README.md

     - single order (for the /:id route)
     - new order form
     - Follow-Up alert
-    - nav bar?? *( this might be unnecessary )*
+    - nav bar??
 - Use Redux to manage state (w/ thunk for async)

+To Do:
 - Decide on CSS library to incorporate (check for React integration)
-- Figure out why navigating back after updating a follow_up throws error
+- Add NavBar for navigation (links to Home and New)
+- Figure out how to conditionally show FollowUp container component (still shows when no follow ups)